 Should you come across any signs of damage here, it may well mean that there are gaps forming in the ground beneath the building.
 This may be because soil structures change over time or there might be other local issues that cause the ground to shift, such as renovations or a construction site nearby.
 Any voids in the soil will need filling, otherwise the foundations will continue to move, causing further damage to the structure.
 It can also be the case the foundations weaken over time and are no longer strong enough to support the building.

 The most effective and reliable way to fix this is through underpinning.
-This process will strengthen the ground and reinforce the foundations, ensuring the longevity of the building and helping to preventing any further structural damage.
+This process will strengthen the ground and reinforce the foundations, ensuring the longevity of the building and helping to prevent any further structural damage.

 For help understanding how underpinning can help repair your Adelaide commercial property, contact Allenco Construction today.